If you spent your whole year working hard and being careful with your money, it's no fun to reach the end of the year and realize you're broke.

 2. Create Your Own Holiday Treats

-When the cold seasons hit in full force in towns like Austin, TX, Dallas, TX, or Palestine, TX, there's nothing better than a delicious cup of hot cocoa.
+When the cold seasons hit in full force across Oklahoma and Texas, there's nothing better than a delicious cup of hot cocoa.
 Other seasonal favorites include fruitcakes, pies, and other belly-filling delights.

 If you know you probably shouldn't spend full price on pre-cooked treats, consider making them yourself.
 Remember, a whole box of hot cocoa mix usually costs less than the price of ordering a single cup from a coffee shop!